-Measuring points along the as-built pipeline
+To measure points along the as-built pipeline

-To be able to view and edit joint details for features measured along the pipeline, you must use the Measure pipeline point menu item and then select a feature code that has joint ID attributes linked to the tally file.
+To be able to view and edit joint details for features measured along the pipeline, you must use the Measure pipeline point function and then select a feature code that has joint ID attributes linked to the tally file.

-- 1. From the main Pipelines screen, tap Measure and select Measure pipeline points.
-Alternatively, from the map, tap Measure. - 2.
+- 1. In the map, tap Measure.
+Alernatively, tap \equiv and select Measure / Measure pipeline points. - 2.
 Enter the measurement details for the point: - a.
 Enter the Point name. - b.
 Enter the Code for the point.

-Note - To see Pipelines measurement features such as cover calculation, joint and attribute details, and to store computed values as attributes, you must select an appropriate code from the list.

-Note - The Pipelines software can only provide joint linking to the tally file from the first code in a Code field.
+NOTE - To see Pipelines measurement features such as cover calculation, joint and attribute details, and to store computed values as attributes, you must select an appropriate code from the list.
+The Pipelines software can only provide joint linking to the tally file from the first code in a Code field.
 Attributes on any secondary codes in the Code field will not be available.

 - c.
 Select the measurement method and then enter either the antenna details or the target details. - d.
 When you are ready to record the position, tap Measure. - e.
 When the preset occupation time and precisions have been reached, tap Store.

 If the Compute cover check box is selected in the Pipeline options screen, the Compute pipe cover screen appears.
-For more information, see Automatic depth of cover calculations.
+See Automatic depth of cover calculations, page 40.